NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 The empirical results suggest that no portfolio construction method was universally superior.
 The Equal Weight portfolio benefited from its complete independence from parameter estimation and achieved the highest out-of-sample Sharpe Ratio.
 In contrast, the optimization-based approaches attempted to exploit forecasted return information and explicitly account for uncertainty, but remained dependent on the quality of the underlying return forecasts.

-The findings therefore highlight a fundamental trade-off between forecast exploitation, robustness and diversification.
-As forecast uncertainty increases, the advantages of sophisticated optimization methods may diminish, while simpler diversification approaches become increasingly competitive.